 - In addition, consideration should be given to the ADC's impact on moisture infiltration.
 The ADC's potential to improve site aesthetics, the potential for the proposed ADC to react with waste and/or water, as well as the effect of the ADC on leachate quality/quantity and the controlled movement of leachate and methane gas also should be discussed.

+For the criteria identified above, the manufacturers of commercially available products can typically provide quantitative data on their product’s flammability, reactivity with waste/water, effect on leachate, as well as their product’s ability to control odors and prevent moisture infiltration.
+Owner/operators who propose to use waste-like materials (such as ash-based material, compost-based material, automobile recycling fluff, contaminated soils and foundry sand) should be prepared to provide analytical data immediately.
+Other information will not likely be readily available so the demonstration plan should focus on collecting this information.
 A form should be used to record the ADC's performance with regard to the criteria previously described.
 The form should be completed daily and may also include additional information such as weather conditions, special operational practices used, as well as problems encountered using the ADC.
 During the course of the demonstration, a monthly report should be submitted to the Department.
 The monthly report should summarize the performance of the ADC and evaluate its effectiveness.
 The monthly report should also include copies of the completed forms used to make daily evaluations.
 Photographs may be used to further document the ADC's performance.

 Upon completion of the demonstration period, the Department will evaluate the information submitted and either approve or deny the continued use of the proposed ADC.
 The Department may also perform on-site inspections during the demonstration period in order to gather additional information on the ADC's performance.